 Here $P(\mathcal{D}|\Theta)$ is the Gaussian likelihood of the data $\mathcal{D}$ given the model parameter $\mathcal{M}(\Theta)$ and defined as

 where,

-The noise in the estimate of the covariance matrix from a finite number of jackknife regions can result in an inverse covariance matrix $C^{-1}$ which is biased.
+The noise in the estimate of the covariance matrix from a finite number of realizations can result in a biased estimate for the inverse covariance matrix $C^{-1}$.
 To correct for such a bias, we apply the Hartlap factor to $C^{-1}$ \citep[see eqn.
 17 in ][]{2007_Hartlap}.
-We use the publicly available python package - \texttt{emcee} \citep{2013_Mackey} which implements the affine invariant sampler of \citet[][]{2010_Goodman}, in order to sample the posterior of our model parameters given the data.
+We use the publicly available Python package - \texttt{emcee} \citep{2013_Mackey} which implements the affine invariant sampler of \citet[][]{2010_Goodman}, in order to sample the posterior of our model parameters given the data.

 We carry out a joint fit to the weak lensing measurements presented in each of the panels of Figure \ref{fig:esd_sig}.
 In Table \ref{tab:modparam}, we list the priors we assume on the different parameters along with the posterior distributions we obtain.
 The triangle plot corresponding to the various parameter degeneracies can be found in Appendix \ref{apx_wl_corner}.
 In Figure \ref{fig:esd_sig}, the solid red line corresponds to the best fit model prediction which has a $\chi^2 = 102.33$ for degrees of freedom of ${\rm dof} = 61.59$.
 The degrees of freedom were estimated by using eq 29 from \citet[][]{2019_Raveri}.
 The blue dark and light shaded regions denote the 1 and 2-$\sigma$ credible intervals around the median model predictions.
 In general, we find that our model provides a good statistical description of the data.
 In the last bin, we do see some evidence for the presence of mis-centering.
 Therefore, we have checked the effects of miscentering between galaxies and the host halo center.
 We used a Gaussian off-centering kernel for central galaxies in the halo model as shown in eqn 9 in \citet{2015_More} and found no change in our final results.